-Priority Registration for Foster Youth: Allows foster youth who were in care at least one day after the age of 13 to register for classes before the general student population.
-Visit the website of the college you plan to attend for more information as deadlines vary by campus.
+Priority Registration for Foster Youth: This benefit makes it much easier to enroll in competitive classes.
+Getting the right classes at the right time makes a big difference in your ability to earn a degree and continue to receive financial aid.
+Visit the website of the college you wish to attend for more information as deadlines vary by campus.